alessiabertugli/AC-VRNN/README.md

 B) SR_LSTM version (only Biwi Eth annotations are changed).

 C) Social Ways version --> to obtain the dataset take Social-Ways data and use dataset_processing/process_sways.py to process the data for this code.

 2. SDD

-Download TrajNet benchmark, take training data and use dataset_processing/split_sdd.py to process the data for this code.
+Download *<a href="http://trajnet.stanford.edu"> TrajNet </a>* benchmark, take training data and use dataset_processing/split_sdd.py to process the data for this code.

 ## Belief Maps